benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 | [`exclusion list`](./command-reference.md#exclusion-list) | List all exclusion rules |
 | [`exclusion show`](./command-reference.md#exclusion-show) | Get details for a particular exclusion rule |

-Adding exclusions to a new migration ensures the outcome is consistent with the chosen exclusions.
-Adding exclusions to an existing migration will change the future actions performed for that migration, but will not affect previously migrated content.

-### Create and manage Migrations
+### Create migrations

-Create migration resources to define and initiate data migration.

-Migration occurs from your source file system to a target defined using a `filesystem` command.
+Migrate data from your source file system to a target defined using a `filesystem` command.
 Migrations will transfer existing data, as well as any subsequent changes made to the source data (in its scope), while LiveData Migrator remains in operation.

 You will typically create multiple migrations so that you can select specific content from your source file system by path/directory.
 It is also possible to migrate to multiple independent file systems at the same time by defining multiple migration resources.

+1. Choose a source and target from previously defined storages.
+1. Choose the Path to set the scope of the migration.
+1. Apply any exclusions to reduce the scope within this Path.

+### Manage migrations

 | Command | Action |
 |:---|:---|